thegreyfellow/nvim-setup/README.md

 ### Setup

 Getting most of the plugins working requires only running `:PlugInstall` when using `nvim` for the first time.
-However, on Ubuntu 16.04 a few other steps need to be taken.
+However, a few other steps need to be taken to enable all features of this setup.

-**Deoplete:** Getting IDE-like functionality with autocomplete and suggetions with deoplete is quite easy.
+**Deoplete:** Getting autocomplete and suggetions with deoplete is quite easy.
 At the command line install `pip` for both python 2 and 3, and the `neovim` package for each:

 ```
 $ sudo apt install python-pip python3-pip